What is MQTT Protocol?

 Working of MQTT

-When a client connects to a broker, it must first identify itself.
+When a client establishes an MQTT connection with a broker, it must first identify itself, ensuring secure communication.
 This is done using the MQTT connect packet.
 The connect packet contains the client's name, the broker's name, and the security credentials (if any).

 Once the client has connected to the broker, it can start publishing and subscribing to messages.